Disney’s Polynesian Village Resort Pool Guide (Photos and Amenities)

 A few Oasis patios are available to rent.
 These can be rented 60 days in advance and go rather quickly.
 Each one had an “already reserved” sign while I was taking photos.

-You might find a little shade in the morning–but not much.
+You might find a little shade in the morning.

 A second hot tub is available at the back of the Oasis Pool.